Notification

 Tips for Success in Limited Submissions

 To succeed in a limited submission, treat it with the same attention you would an external application.
-It's a competitive process, with applications carefully reviewed by faculty peers and senior associate deans.
-We structure internal requests to align with sponsor requirements, so the time you invest now will directly benefit your final proposal.
+The internal review process is competitive, with faculty peers and senior associate deans carefully evaluating each submission.
+We structure internal requests to align with sponsor requirements, so the effort you put in now will directly strengthen your final proposal.

-• Know the sponsor’s priorities: Ensure your internal application aligns with the sponsor's goals by thoroughly understanding their expectations and criteria.
+Ensure your internal application aligns with the sponsor’s goals by thoroughly understanding their expectations, evaluation criteria, and funding priorities.
+Clearly demonstrate how your project fits their mission.